Who Is Cynthia Cozette Lee?

 Dr. Lee for over 25 years has also been an educator and educational leader.
 As an educator, teacher & administrator consultant in Philadelphia, Pennsylvania, Camden City, New Jersey and San Juan, Puerto Rico she has assisted with implementing differentiated instruction training for educators.
 She has also volunteered as a church choir director in Philadelphia and San Juan, Puerto Rico and likes using music to enhance community unity.

-Dr. Cynthia Cozette Lee is formally trained as a composer being the first African American and woman to graduate from the University of Pennsylvania with a Master of Arts degree in Music Composition.
+Cynthia Cozette Lee is formally trained as a classical music composer.
+She values her higher education experience being the first African American and woman to graduate from the University of Pennsylvania with a Master of Arts degree in Music Composition.
 Her Doctorate degree is in Educational Leadership from Rowan University and her other Master’s is in Public Administration from Rutgers University.
 She holds a Bachelor of Fine Arts degree in Music Composition from Carnegie Mellon University.
 Dr. Lee’s junior high school music teacher and orchestra director was Lawrence Peeler, Jr., the son of Lawrence Peeler, Sr., who was one of the first Black Americans to graduate from Carnegie Mellon University with a music degree and also the first Black hired as a full-time music teacher in the Pittsburgh Public Schools.